andongzhengyang/Final_Project/index.md

+% Which is the better option: Uber or Lyft?

 R Markdown - trying to get something online
 ----------

+#Header 1

 This is an R Markdown document.
 Markdown is a simple formatting syntax for authoring HTML, PDF, and MS Word documents.
 For more details on